rust-embedded/discovery/src/05-led-roulette/README.md

 stuff later on.
 The main goal of this chapter is to get familiar with the *flashing* and debugging process.

-The starter code is in the `src` directory of that repository.
+The starter code is in the `src` directory of the book repository.
 Inside that directory there are more directories named after each chapter of this book.
 Most of those directories are starter Cargo projects.